shreyjasuja/re_s2st/README.md

 1. `initiate_server.ipynb`: Setup the Chameleon environment and install necessary dependencies.
 2. `covost2_eval.ipynb`: Runs inference using the pre-trained models and computes BLEU scores on the CoVoST 2 dataset.
 3. `fleurs_eval.ipynb`: Runs inference using the pre-trained models and computes BLEU scores on the FLEURS dataset.
 4. `analyze_results.ipynb`: Analyze the results and compare them against the original claims.
-You can also run this notebook without actually performing an inference from the section `Reproduced results summaries` to check for our results.
+You can also run this notebook without generating new data by running it from the section `Reproduced results summaries` to check for our results.

 ## References